Better Schools Won’t Fix America

 Taken with this storyline, I embraced training as both a philanthropic cause and a civic assignment.
 I co-founded the League of Education Voters, a nonprofit devoted to improving public schooling.
 I joined Bill Gates, Alice Walton, and Paul Allen in giving greater than $1 million every to an effort to skip a ballot degree that set up Washington State’s first charter colleges.
-All told, I actually have devoted limitless hours and thousands and thousands of dollars to the easy idea that if we improved our faculties—if we modernized our curricula and our coaching methods, appreciably expanded faculty funding, rooted out horrific teachers, and opened enough charter faculties—American youngsters, especially those in low-earnings and running-class groups, might start learning again.
+All told, I have devoted limitless hours and thousands and thousands of dollars to the easy idea that if we improved our faculties—if we modernized our curricula and our coaching methods, appreciably expanded faculty funding, rooted out horrific teachers, and opened enough charter faculties—American youngsters, especially those in low-earnings and running-class groups, might start learning again.
 Graduation fees and wages could increase, poverty and inequality would decrease, and public dedication to democracy could be restored.

 More by using Nick Hanauer